EtherealEngine/etherealengine-docs/docs/2_devops_deployment/0_microk8s_linux.md

 For simplicity, we recommend running a MariaDB server on your local machine outside of MicroK8s.

 If you run `docker-compose up` from the top-level `/scripts` directory in the Ethereal Engine repo, it will start up multiple MariaDB docker images (as well as a redis server, which is not needed).
 One, intended for local development, runs on port 3306; another, intended for automated testing purposes, runs on port 3305; and the last one, intended for minikube/microk8s testing, runs on port 3304.
-Once the minikube/microk8s MariaDB Docker image is stopped, you can start it again by running `docker start xrengine_minikube_db`.
+Once the minikube/microk8s MariaDB Docker image is stopped, you can start it again by running `docker start etherealengine_minikube_db`.

 Alternatively, if you want to just run MariaDB on its own without Docker, that's fine too.
 You'll just have to configure the Helm config file to have the appropriate SQL server configuration, and possibly change the script `./scripts/build_microk8s.sh`.